P403n1x87/austin/README.md

 ## On MacOS

-Due to the **System Integrity Protection** introduced in **MacOS** with El Capitan, Austin cannot profile Python processes that use an executable located in the `/bin` folder, even with `sudo`.
-This is the case for the system-provided version of Python, or the one installed with the official installers from [python.org](https://python.org).
+Due to the **System Integrity Protection**, introduced in **MacOS** with El Capitan, and the [Hardened Runtime][hardened runtime], introduced in Mojave, Austin cannot profile Python processes that use an executable located in the `/bin` folder, even with `sudo`.
+This is the case for the system-provided version of Python, and the one installed with the official installers from [python.org](https://python.org).
 Creating a virtual environment with the `--copies` flag to `venv` might not solve the issue as the binary might link to a shared library that still resides in a protected area of the file system.
 Other installation methods, like [pyenv][pyenv] or [Anaconda][anaconda] or [Homebrew](https://formulae.brew.sh/formula/austin) are known to work with Austin.

+To use Austin with Python from the official installer, you could try removing the signature from the Python binaries with `codesign --remove-signature`, or self-sign the Austin binary with the [Debugging Tool Entitlement][dte], but note that these workarounds haven't been tested and are not guaranteed to work.

 > Austin requires the use of `sudo` to work on MacOS.
 To avoid having to type
 > the password every time you use Austin, consider adding a rule to the